JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 # <center> Works in progress </center>
 - - -

-**What can prices tell us about poverty?** with Bo Pieter Johannes Andree and David Newhouse.

-**Does the timing of the school year affect child labor decisions in developing countries?** with Alex Eble.

-**Gender and hiring in SMEs: Evidence from an RCT in Bangladesh** with Asad Islam and Emily Beam.
+**Gender and hiring in SMEs: Evidence from an RCT in Bangladesh** with Asad Islam and Emily Beam (funding: £225,000).

 **Structural Transformation in a Changing Climate** with Rajeev Dehejia.

+**Does the timing of the school year affect child labor decisions in developing countries?**